Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/Kafka.md

 - Multiple brokers in the Kafka cluster, provides load balancing, reliable redundancy & fail-over.
 - Without sacrificing performance, each broker instance can handle read and write volumes of hundreds of thousands per second (and gigabytes of messages).
 - Brokers keep very little state, mostly just open file pointers & connections.
+- `To scale writes, number of leader partitions per broker can be reduced to spread the writes across more brokers.`

 ## ZooKeeper
 - [Zookeeper](https://zookeeper.apache.org/) manages Kafka Cluster ( new broker, new partition etc. ) and brokers coordination.
-- Zookeeper also manages leaders selection in the `Kafka Cluster`.
 - `Kafka stores basic metadata in Zookeeper ( in-memory ), like info about brokers, topics, partitions, partition lead/followers, consumer offset etc.`
+- Zookeeper is also used in the [Controller election](#controller-election) in the `Kafka Cluster`.
 - Zookeeper notifies consumers and producers of the arrival of new broker or failure of existing broker, as well as routing all requests to partition's leaders.
 - [Read more about replication in Kafka](#replication)

+## Sharding/Partitioning
+- Partitioning allows Kafka producers to serialize, compress, and load balance data among brokers.
+- Topics can be parallelized via partitions, which split data into a single topic among numerous brokers.
+- [More partitions](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster/) lead to higher throughput.

 ## Consumer Group
 - The name of an application is essentially represented by a consumer group